jgori-ouistiti/CoopIHC/docs/guide/user_modeling.rst

 The `test_parameter_recovery` expects an argument called `parameter_fit_bounds` which is a `dict` containing the parameter name and its minimum and maximum value (i.e. its fit bounds).
 These fit bounds will be used to create `n_simulations` artificial agents with random parameters within them.
-Each of the artificial agents will execute the task to create simulated data which in turn can be used to infer the best-fit parameter values using an evaluation method, in this case BIC-score.
+Each of the artificial agents will execute the task to create simulated data which in turn can be used to infer the best-fit parameter values using an evaluation method, in this case maximum log-likelihood.

 The result of calling `test_parameter_recovery` is a boolean whether all parameter correlations (i.e. Pearson's r for the correlation between the used and recovered parameter values) meet the specified `correlation_threshold` at the specified `significance_level`.